Conservation measures for Fraser River chinook and limited mark selective fisheries opportunities

-Chinook salmon populations have been in decline for years as a result of a number of factors including habitat destruction, harvest, and the effects of climate change.
-Of the 13 wild Fraser River chinook salmon populations assessed, only one is not at risk.
-The science is clear.
-The loss of these chinook populations would be disastrous not just for wildlife that depend on them as a food source, but also for the many BC communities whose jobs and ways of life depend on chinook salmon.
-That’s why the Government of Canada has taken, and is taking concrete actions to ensure that at-risk chinook salmon are protected for future generations.
+Fraser River chinook salmon are struggling to survive.
+Despite significant fishing reductions, these populations have continued on a steep decline as they face a number of factors including habitat destruction and climate change.
+The loss of these chinook populations would be disastrous not just for wildlife that depend on them as a food source, but also for the many First Nations and communities whose ways of life and jobs depend on Fraser chinook salmon.

 - Pacific salmon